PedroHamamoto/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures
-A simple repository where I commit my recycling study of programming fundamentals with LeetCode problems and implementing data structures from scratch.
+A straightforward repository where I commit my recycling study of programming fundamentals with Leetcode problems and implement data structures from scratch.